 When the unexpected call happens, you can take one of two approaches -- accept the call, or ask to reschedule because you are unable to talk at that moment.

-Usually, the best approach is to ask for a better time -- when you are in a quiet, safe environment, have your notes in front of you, and are mentally prepared for the interview.
+The best approach is to ask for a better time -- when you are in a quiet, safe environment, have your notes in front of you, and are mentally prepared for the interview.

 Most recruiters and employers will understand that their timing may not be right and be willing to reschedule.
 Don't ask to reschedule to a date in the distant future.
-Choose some time within the next 12 to 36 hours, if possible.
+Choose some time within the next few hours or next day, if possible.

 You have just three assets for a phone screen– your attitude, your voice, and your preparation!
 What can you do to have the best opportunity for success?

-This call determines whether or not you are considered for the job.
+This interview determines whether or not you are considered for the job.
 Your goal is to make a great impression.
 Later you can decide whether or not you really want this job.

 Start with your voicemail since these interviews are often set up via a phone call.
-So, if you can't answer the phone number you provided on your application or resume when someone calls, be sure that a voicemail message is available, confirming that the number belongs to you and clearly stating your name in a professional way.
+When you can't answer the phone number you provided on your application or resume when someone calls, be sure that a voicemail message is available, confirming that the number belongs to you, and clearly stating your name in a professional way.